 Starting from OS 2.13, Keenetic routers support IEEE 802.11k, 802.11r and 802.11v (OS 2.15 and higher) standards.
-This mechanism is named 'Seamless Wi-Fi roaming' and designed to fast switch wireless clients between access points.
+This mechanism is named 'Seamless Wi-Fi roaming' and is designed to fast switch wireless clients between access points.
 Ordinary the switching procedure from one AP to another AP takes up to 5 sec.
-The 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows to avoid breaks in VoWi-Fi calls.
+The 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows avoiding breaks in VoWi-Fi calls.
 Mentioned standards implement 3 different functions, which works independently from each other.
 Each of these functions improves the Wi-Fi seamless roaming performance.

 Wi-Fi roaming function provides a permanent connection to the Wi-Fi network of mobile users (smartphones, tablets, notebooks) during their movement within the coverage area created by several autonomous access points.
 When moving within the coverage area, the mobile client independently selects the most suitable access point depending on the signal level, network load and other factors.
 This is especially important to ensure a stable connection when using IP telephony.